Frigid weather scraps more sports events in Texas, Oklahoma

 The postponement of the Alabama game makes it five straight games called off for the Aggies.
 The first four were because of COVID-19 issues.

-Earlier in the week, the Oklahoma men’s game at Oklahoma State was moved from Feb.
+Earlier in the week, Oklahoma’s game at Oklahoma State was moved from Feb.
 25 to March 1.
 The teams will meet in Norman on Feb.
 27, meaning the rivals are slated to play back-to-back games.

+The No. 5 Texas A&M women had their home game against Missouri scheduled for Thursday called off.

+Two Big 12 women’s games were rescheduled.
+No. 7 Baylor’s game at Oklahoma was moved back a day to Sunday.
+A Texas-TCU game that was supposed to be played Wednesday was moved to March 7.